antonialoytorrens/SGalaxy-Tab2-linux-images/README.md

 ## What you will need:

-- A rooted Samsung Galaxy Tab 2 with TWRP installed.
+- Bootloader unlocked Samsung Galaxy Tab 2 with TWRP installed.
+Pick [andi34 (Android-Andi) TWRP if you haven't already](https://www.androidfilehost.com/?w=files&flid=48848&sort_by=date&sort_dir=DESC).
 - A Linux computer

 Note: I have used a computer with Linux in this guide.
 I don't know if it can be done with other OS because I haven't tested it.